bitrifttech/li/INSTALL.md

 ```

 ### API key issues
-Verify your Cerebras API key is valid and has sufficient credits.
+Verify your OpenRouter API key is valid and has sufficient credits.

 ## Uninstall